wagtail/wagtail/docs/contrib_components/frontendcache.rst

         "wagtail.contrib.wagtailfrontendcache"
      ]

+.. versionchanged:: 0.8

+    Signal handlers are now automatically registered in Django 1.7 and upwards

 The ``wagtailfrontendcache`` module provides a set of signal handlers which will automatically purge the cache whenever a page is published or deleted.

-You should register these somewhere at the top of your ``urls.py`` file:
+If you are using Django version 1.7 or newer, these signal handlers are automatically registered when the ``wagtail.contrib.wagtailfrontendcache`` app is loaded.
+Otherwise, they must be registered as your application starts up.
+This can be done by placing the following code in your ``urls.py``:

 .. code-block:: python

     # urls.py
     from wagtail.contrib.wagtailfrontendcache.signal_handlers import register_signal_handlers
     register_signal_handlers()